A pioneering accreditation initiative in the field of organoid biobanking

-Setting standards for organoid biobanks worldwide with ISO/IEC 17011 compliance
+Advancing global standards for organoid biobanks in alignment with ISO/IEC 17011 principles

 About Isoor-AB

-Operating in accordance with ISO/IEC 17011, ISoOR-AB ensures impartial, transparent, and globally recognized accreditation of organoid biobanks.
+Operating in accordance with ISO/IEC 17011 principles, ISoOR-AB ensures impartial, transparent, and globally recognized accreditation of organoid biobanks.

 Our Services